renehorstmann/Mathc/README.md

 # Mathc
-A simple and clean, glsl like, math header only library for C.
+A simple and clean, glsl like, math (linear algebra) header only library for C.

 ## Getting Started
 Copy the header files into your project and have fun.